 People process images better and faster than they do text.
 In fact, people following directions with both text and images do 323% better than people following unillustrated directions.

-Illustrative web design principles boost email conversion.
+Illustrative web design practices boost email conversion.

 However, you don’t want to go overboard and clog your content with images that don’t fit your brand or content.
 Keep these tips in mind: